neurogym/neurogym/docs/wrappers.md

-start : Number of trials after which the catch trials can occur. (def: 0)
+stim_th : Percentile of stimulus distribution below which catch trials are allowed (in some cases, experimenter might decide not to have catch trials when  stimulus is very obvious). (def: 50)